ClementDreptin/GameShortcut/README.md

 ## Prerequisites

--   Having the Xbox 360 Software Development Kit installed
+-   Having the Xbox 360 Software Development Kit installed.
--   Xbox 360 Neighborhood set up with your RGH/Jtag/Devkit registered as the default console
+-   Xbox 360 Neighborhood set up with your RGH/Jtag/Devkit registered as the default console.

 ## How to use